An Overview

 functions.

-Now that we have a list of tokens that should not be included in our javascript, let's get that text.
+Now that we have a list of tokens that should not be included in our javascript, let's get the js text.
 It would be useful to be able to take a path argument or read the raw js from stdin.
-The function will check for an argument first and fallback to reading from stdin, it looks something like this.
+This function will check for an argument first and fallback to reading from stdin, it looks something like this.

 we will call it like this.